Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Rome enjoys a Mediterranean climate, with mild winters and hot, dry summers.
 January is the coldest month in Rome, and July and August the warmest.
 The weather in Rome during summer (June to August) can be uncomfortably hot, with temperatures often exceeding 95°F (35°C) at midday, and locals tend to close up their businesses during August.
 Winter (December to February) is mild, with the average temperature in December hovering around 55°F (13°C).
 Heavy snowfall is rare but almost every winter there are light snow flurries in the city.
 Rain showers are possible any time of year but the drizzle is seldom very disruptive to visitors.
 The best time to travel to Rome is in the springtime, between March and May, when skies are blue and the weather warm.
 Autumn is also considered peak tourist season, as the months of September and October are very pleasant.

-Rome is delicious and affordable when it comes to dining out, and while everyone in the world may claim to 'love' Italian food, you cannot really compare 'ordinary' pizza and pasta to the wonderful dishes you can sample in the nation's capital.
-Italian food prepared in the Italian tradition is strong in flavour, meagre in ingredients, and richer and higher in calories than the global imitations.
+Rome is both delicious and affordable when it comes to dining out.
+While many in the world claim to love Italian food, one can't really compare ordinary pizza and pasta to the wonderful dishes in the nation's capital.
+Traditionally-prepared Italian food is strong in flavour, meagre in ingredients and richer and higher in calories than global imitations.

 Breakfasts in Rome, as in most of Italy, are minimal, and people rarely leave the house for their first meal of the day.
-The main event is lunch, which sees restaurants open between 1pm and 3pm - most locals enjoy their lunch breaks in three courses!
+The main event is lunch, which sees restaurants open between 1pm and 3pm.
+Indeed, most locals enjoy their lunch breaks in three courses.

 Possibly the best seafood restaurant in Rome, the cuisine at La Rosetta is world-class.
 A selection of marinated seafood appetizers, such as squid with ginger and French beans, is the best way to appreciate the flavours, followed by one of the superb pasta dishes dressed with fish or seafood.
 The menu includes almost every type of Mediterranean fish, grilled or roasted to perfection, and desserts such as the ricotta cheesecake with honey are worth saving space for.
 Reservations essential.
 Open for lunch and dinner Monday to Saturday.